 Effects of Emotionally Abusive Relationship on Kids

 While physical and sexual abuse get their due attention when they affect any relationship – between two adults, or between an adult and a child – emotional abuse often goes neglected, especially in the Indian culture.
-Older generations may argue that they were more tolerant and could take a joke or a sarcastic comment in their stride and that parents these days are ‘sissies’ that are too afraid of their children to show them some tough love.
+Older generations may argue that they were more tolerant and could take a joke or a sarcastic comment in their stride and that parents these days are ‘too lenient’ that are too afraid of their children to show them some tough love.

 However, tough love and ceaseless negative or sarcastic talk under the garb of ‘humour’ are two very different things.
-While the former is necessary from time to time, the later is a form of psychological maltreatment (along with acts of bullying, threatening, severe insults, isolation, etc.) that leaves a deeper impact than we are ready to accept.
+While the former is necessary from time to time, the latter is a form of psychological maltreatment (along with acts of bullying, threatening, severe insults, isolation, etc.) that leaves a deeper impact than we are ready to accept.

 - Victims of emotional abuse can develop similar (and sometimes even worse) mental disorder as those of physical abuse.